TannyJungMC/TansHugeTrees/README.md

 # Terms of Use

-- You can use my mods in your modpacks and in videos.
-You can also put credit to mod page and supporting by donate, as appropriate.
+- You can use my mods in your modpacks, videos, and custom maps.
+You can also put credit to mod page and supporting me by donate, as appropriate.
 - Suggestions and requests is not open for all my mods, except contents in the custom packs that's half open.
 - Source code is open publicly.
 You can read, study, and edit my codes privately.
 But do not suggest about your edit, and publish your own edit.